-The Governance & Nominating Committee (the "Committee"), the members of which are currently Dr. Robert G. Edwards, Chairman, Jonathan Griggs and Joey Jacobs, are responsible for identifying, screening and recommending qualified candidates to serve on our Board of Directors.
-The Committee is directed, among other things, to develop and recommend to the Board specific guidelines and criteria for selecting nominees to the Board; formulate a process to identify and evaluate candidates to be recommended, and evaluate the performance of incumbent members of the Board, to determine whether to recommend such persons for re-election.
+The Governance & Nominating Committee (the "Committee"), the members of which are currently, Mr. Jonathan Griggs, Chairman, Mr. Joey Jacobs and Dr. Gordon Bernard, is responsible for identifying, screening and recommending qualified candidates to serve on our Board of Directors.
+The Committee is directed, among other things, to: develop and recommend to the Board specific guidelines and criteria for selecting nominees to the Board; formulate a process to identify and evaluate candidates to be recommended; and evaluate the performance of incumbent members of the Board to determine whether to recommend such persons for re-election.
 All three members of the Committee are "independent" as defined in the listing standards for companies listed on the NASDAQ Global Select Market.
-The Governance & Nominating Committee met one time during fiscal year 2013.
+The Committee met one time during fiscal year 2015.

 It is our policy that the Committee consider recommendations for the nomination of directors submitted by our significant, long-term shareholders (generally, shareholders that have beneficially owned more than 5% of our outstanding shares for at least two years).
-The Committee will give consideration to such recommendations that have been submitted in accordance with procedural requirements adopted by the Governance & Nominating Committee.
-All such shareholder nominating recommendations must be in writing, addressed to the Governance & Nominating Committee, care of the Corporate Secretary at Cumberland Pharmaceuticals Inc., 2525 West End Avenue, Suite 950, Nashville, Tennessee 37203.
+The Committee will give consideration to such recommendations that have been submitted in accordance with procedural requirements adopted by the Committee.
+All such shareholder nominating recommendations must be in writing, addressed to the Committee, care of the Corporate Secretary at Cumberland Pharmaceuticals Inc., 2525 West End Avenue, Suite 950, Nashville, Tennessee 37203.
 Submissions must be made by mail, courier or personal delivery.
 E-mailed submissions will not be considered.
 Shareholders wishing to recommend nominees for election as directors at an annual meeting should submit such recommendation, together with any relevant information that they wish the Committee to consider, to the Corporate Secretary no later than 120 days prior to the date of the notice of annual meeting released to shareholders in connection with the prior year's annual meeting.